The Lancet June 15, 2019

 Setting

-Intervention Condomless anal sex while the HIV-positive partner maintained a viral load of less than 200 copies/mL.
+Intervention Condomless anal sex during periods when the HIV-positive partner maintained a suppressed plasma HIV-1 RNA load (<200 copies/mL).

-Outcome Number of genetically linked HIV transmissions from the HIV-positive partner to the HIV-negative partner.
+Outcome Incidence rate of phylogenetically linked HIV-1 transmission from the HIV-positive to the HIV-negative partner.

 Study Limitations